Emails discussing hacking were sent to James Murdoch

 In November, he told MPs he had not been made aware of details suggesting phone hacking went beyond Goodman when he authorised a large out-of-court settlement to Mr Taylor in June 2008.

-Mr Myler and Mr Crone have said they "did inform" Mr Murdoch about the existence of evidence that phone hacking might be widespread, but Mr Murdoch said he believed "their testimony was misleading".'As bad as feared'
+Mr Myler and Mr Crone have said they "did inform" Mr Murdoch about the existence of evidence that phone hacking might be widespread, but Mr Murdoch said he believed "their testimony was misleading".

 The email chain released today begins with a report on a meeting with Mr Taylor's lawyer Mark Lewis, which discusses a possible settlement figure and says Mr Taylor "wants to see NGN (News Group Newspapers) suffer".